-Slide features at/between the newer Sites 5 and 6 have not changed significantly over the last year, although a patch is proposed (and marked) at Site 6 for later this year.
-In previous years, more cracking, patching, distortion, and more pronounced subsidence over the dips had been noted.
-The cracks observed between the intermittent cracks previously found along the east ditch/backslope and the subsidence also were basically unchanged this year.
-The inclinometers installed in 2011 (Sl's 11-3, -5, -6 and -7), which were previously showing movements in the order of 15 to 25 mm/year, have all sheared off within the last few years, except for Sl's 11-3 and 11-4 which are located very near the top of the slide scarp.
+Slide features at/between Sites 5 and 6 have not changed significantly over the last couple of years.
+The inclinometers installed in 2011 (Sl's 11-5, -6 and -7), which were previously showing movements in the order of 15 to 25 mm/year, had all sheared off by 2015, except for Sl's 11-3 and 11-4 which are located very near the top of the slide scarp.
 This indicates movements are occurring at both Sites 5 and 6, in addition to between them, at depths as deep as 18.5 m below ground surface.
 This more closely defines the slide boundary between Sites 5 and 6 and outlines the edge of a single larger slide moving towards the river.